 9. Write more queries

 This is an important step.
 After you send off that query, don’t sit by the computer refreshing your email every 5 minutes.
 Write more queries!
-That’s what successful freelance writers do.
+That’s what successful freelancers who get paid to write articles do.

 This is simply a numbers game.
 The more ideas you come up with, research, craft into queries and send, the more likely you will get assignments.